 This black chicken is easily recognizable by the wild crests on their head and beard.
 Roosters have a V comb which can be almost obscured by their crest.

 They were originally bred for their tender white meat as they are not prolific egg layers.

-She is very peaceful and will tolerates confinement well.
+She is very peaceful and will tolerate confinement well.

-If you are looking to help with conservation efforts then maybe their is space in your flock for some black Crevecoeurs.
+If you are looking to help with conservation efforts then maybe there is space in your flock for some black Crevecoeurs.